franklinv/LinkScraperApp/README.md

 3.Execute the program at the command line as follows:
   "node index Url CountOfLnksToBeDisplayed"

+  The Url is passed as the 2nd parameter as above.

+  The amount of links to be gathered is passed as the 3rd parameter to the script.

 4.Validation has been done so that the user entera proper URL and a proper number.

 5.Appropriate error message is displayed if the User enter an invalid Url or number.